mantidproject/mantid/docs/source/release/v6.8.0/indirect_geometry.rst

   units have changed since Vasp 5 from atomic units to THz; this format is now detected and an appropriate frequency conversion factor is used.
-- Fixed a bin edge error and exception raised when performing an elastic reduction for a single scan with (:ref:`elastic <algm-ElasticEMUauReduction>`).
+- Fixed a bin edge error and exception raised when performing an elastic reduction for a single scan with (:ref:`ElasticEMUauReduction <algm-ElasticEMUauReduction>`).

 :ref:`Release 6.8.0 <v6.8.0>`